Mahmoud Ahmadinejad

 During his presidency, Ahmadinejad was a controversial figure both in Iran and worldwide.
 He was criticized domestically for his economic policies, and was accused of disregard for human rights by organizations in North America and Europe.
-Outside of Iran, he was criticized for his hostility towards countries including Israel, Saudi Arabia, the United Kingdom, and the United States and other Western and Arab states.
+Outside of Iran, he was criticized for his hostility towards Israel, Saudi Arabia, the United Kingdom, the United States and other Western and Arab states.
 In 2007, Ahmadinejad introduced a gasoline rationing plan to reduce the country's fuel consumption and cut the interest rates that private and public banking facilities could charge.
-He supports Iran's nuclear program.
 His election to a second term in 2009 was widely disputed, and led to widespread protests domestically and criticism from Western countries.
+He repeatedly called for the destruction of Israel.
+He also declared the Holocaust to be a myth, later claiming that promoting Holocaust denial was one of the major achievements of his presidency.
+He was a strong proponent of Iran's nuclear program.

 During his second term, Ahmadinejad experienced a power struggle with reformers and other traditionalists in Parliament and the Revolutionary Guard, as well as with Supreme Leader Ali Khamenei, over his dismissal of intelligence minister Gholam-Hossein Mohseni-Eje'i and his support for his controversial close adviser, Esfandiar Rahim Mashaei.
 On 14 March 2012, Ahmadinejad became the first president of the Islamic Republic of Iran to be summoned by the Islamic Consultative Assembly (parliament) to answer questions regarding his presidency.
 Limited to two terms under the current Iranian constitution, Ahmadinejad supported Mashaei's campaign for president.
 In 2013, Hassan Rouhani was elected as Ahmadinejad's successor.

 On 12 April 2017, Ahmadinejad announced that he intended to run for a third term in the 2017 presidential election, against the objections of Supreme Leader Khamenei.
 His nomination was rejected by the Guardian Council.
 During the 2017–18 Iranian protests, Ahmadinejad criticized the current government of Iran.
-He made a second attempt at registering to run for the 2021 presidential election, and was rejected again by the Guardian Council.
-He registered as a candidate in the 2024 Iranian presidential election, but was subsequently rejected.
+He made additional attempts at registering to run for the 2021 presidential election and 2024 Iranian presidential election, but his nominations were rejected.

+In July 2026, it was reported that the Central Intelligence Agency and Mossad initially planned to re-install Ahmadinejad as Iranian president as part of regime change Operations Epic Fury and Roaring Lion, which has since fallen through.